Elros-Virtual/ts-portfolio/README.md

-# ts-hobby
+# ts-portfolio
-This repo contains the code for Toby Sykes' hobby website.
+This repo contains the code for Toby Sykes' portfolio website.